emilgerz/react-apps/README.md

 The application is configured to search for suitable offers from banks.
 The offers themselves and all information about the bank are stored in a large json file.
 The interface is built from controlled reused inputs.
 Each input has its own state.
 All states are connected together and checked at the same time using a helper function.
 This function selects suitable bank offers and displays them in the interface.

 ---

-## WORDLE

-### Explanation

-Famous mini-game to find out what 6-letters word was hidden <br/>
-**useReducer & useEffect hooks, correct addEventListener on keyboard, UI colorization based on game logics, PropTypes, SCSS/Sass**

-### How it works

-Wordle - its a mini-game.
-You have to find out hidden word.
-Originaly, hidden word updates once in a 24 hours – but in my game it changes after game end`s.
-You have 6 tries to find him, every try will give you clue on strokes and keyboard – green background means you caught correct letter in his original place, yellow background means that this letter includes in hidden word, but not in exactly that place, grey background means that this letter is not correct and not includes in hidden word.

----